Property insight by real-estate-guy.com

 When you sell your flat, you need to return the principal to CPF with interest.

-CPF housing grant is a program by the Singapore government, its meant to help the low to mid-income, a first-time buyer, to afford a HDB flat.
+CPF housing grant is a program by the Singapore government, that is meant to help the low to mid-income, first-time buyers, afford an HDB flat.

 The program has been revised accordingly to the needs and more grants are introduced over the years.

-In this program, there is various type of housing grants provided to eligible Singaporean flat buyers.
+In this program, there is various type of housing grants provided to eligible Singapore Citizen HDB flat buyers.

-Previously, eligible first-timer families who buy a subsidised flat from HDB can only enjoy the Additional CPF Housing Grant (AHG) and the Special CPF Housing Grant (SHG).
+Previously, eligible first-timer families who bought a subsidised flat from HDB can only enjoy the Additional CPF Housing Grant (AHG) and the Special CPF Housing Grant (SHG).

-The CPF housing grants and the AHG will be available to those buying a resale flat.
+The CPF housing grants and the AHG will be only available to those buying a resale flat.